gferhpc/supercomputing.tue.nl/pages/documentation/software/recipes/python.md

 #### Check availability and install packages

-To check the availability of a package, use the command `pip show `<package>.
+To check the availability of a package, either use the command `pip show `<package> or `pip list`.
 If the package is installed, the command will return the version and some other information about it.
 Otherwise the command will issue a warning, and you can then install the package as
 follows: